THIS DATE IN HISTORY: Nov. 18

 1926: Detroit's new NHL franchise, known as the Cougars, plays its first game but loses 2-0 to the Boston Bruins.

-Duke Keats scores an early goal and sets up one by Archie Briden to give Boston a two-goal lead before the game is five minutes old.
-Those are the only shots to get past Detroit goaltender Herb Stuart, but Bruins goalie Doc Stewart makes 21 saves for the shutout.
+Duke Keats scores an early goal and sets up one by Archie Briden to give Boston a two-goal lead before the game is three minutes old.
+Those are the only shots to get past Detroit goaltender Herb Stuart, but Bruins goalie Charles Stewart makes 21 saves for the shutout.

 The game is played before 6,000 fans at the Border Cities Arena in Windsor, Ontario.
-All of Detroit's home games are played in Windsor during its first season.
+All of Detroit's home games during its first season are played in Windsor.

 On the same night, the Montreal Canadiens make the Forum their permanent home, though they lose 2-1 to the Ottawa Senators.
 The Forum remains their home for 70 years.